RoadkillUK/Motor-on-a-Roller-Blind-for-ESPHOME/README.md

  - Press button again when blind is fully open
  - Job Done

- The button is also used to open/close the blind (must be fully open/closed first)
+ The button is also used to open/close the blind

  NOTE:  If you find that your shades are going the wrong way, you can change the pin
         settings below or reverse the + and – wires for each of the A and B motor